 Further sometimes I won’t use a word just because it doesn’t sound right.
 Ass is really quite light, but as I said above asses is such a hissy word, really assholes is much better, but then you are going farther into the vulgar.
 If someone is knocked on their ass, it has a very different feel more angry and expletive, than if they are knocked on their rear.
 Context maters, and there might come a point where that context feels more on target.

 I also like to play with language, and how we use it.
 Not a part of O&E, but in another story world I have a standing scene where a crass pilot is swearing up a storm at a young prodigy and says, “No fucking way.”
 The child’s intentionally dense response is, “What does copulation have to do with it.”

 More appropriately in “The Red Book” (working title) which is a part of O&E there is a journal entry in which cunt, cunny, and a father’s favorite pejorative for those who displease him are discussed with some fuming ire.
-God I love writing in the voice of Sylvia Grey, she is so delightfully subversive, angry, and yet kind and playful.
+Goodness I love writing in the voice of Sylvia Grey, she is so delightfully subversive, angry, and yet kind and playful.

 Lastly lets talk about the gay:

 The euphemism gay never happened in the world of Thaea, and I debate if even the older context of happy will appear, but I think not.
 I then never became a pejorative, and with none of this history it was never then reclaimed.
 Further there is no Greece, there are consequently no Greek islands, and there is no island of Lesvos.
 Consequently there are no lesbians, as that word was also never appropriated or re-appropriated.